BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-21-semico-what.md

 > And yes, this was light research.
 I don't care enough about the issues to have spent more than an hour on it.
 Do your own research if you care so much.

 ## Stuff I Read
 I read some stuff while researching this but these are the ones that I think you should start with.
 You *should* do your own research as well: don't take my word for it.
-Branch out from these links and find your own persepective on the matter.
+Branch out from these links and find your own perspective on the matter.
 If you write a more comprehensive post on the issue, hit me up coz I'd like to read that.

 - [An Open Letter to JavaScript Leaders Regarding Semicolons](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding)
 - [How this works...](http://blog.izs.me/post/3393190720/how-this-works)